yakresponder/react-native-aculab-client/src/AculabCall-README.md

 | Function                  | Returns   | Description                                                           |
 |---                        | ---       | ---                                                                   |
 | turnOnSpeaker(boolean)    |           | pass true to turn ON the external audio set or false to turn it OFF.  |

+## Troubleshooting

+at the time of writing react-native-callkeep has an issue, that throws an error when building android

+'Package androidx.localbroadcastmanager.content does not exist'

+The solution to the problem is described [here](https://github.com/react-native-webrtc/react-native-callkeep/issues/594#issuecomment-1196411702).

 ## License